mongodb/terraform-provider-mongodbatlas/website/docs/d/advanced_cluster.html.markdown

 * `enabled` - Specifies whether or not BI Connector for Atlas is enabled on the cluster.l
 * `read_preference` - Specifies the read preference to be used by BI Connector for Atlas on the cluster.
 Each BI Connector for Atlas read preference contains a distinct combination of [readPreference](https://docs.mongodb.com/manual/core/read-preference/) and [readPreferenceTags](https://docs.mongodb.com/manual/core/read-preference/#tag-sets) options.
 For details on BI Connector for Atlas read preferences, refer to the [BI Connector Read Preferences Table](https://docs.atlas.mongodb.com/tutorial/create-global-writes-cluster/#bic-read-preferences).

+### Tags

+ Key-value pairs used for tagging and categorizing the cluster.
+Each key and value has a maximum length of 255 characters.

+* `key` - Constant that defines the set of the tag.
+* `value` - Variable that belongs to the set of the tag.

+For additional information you can reference [Resource Tags](https://www.mongodb.com/docs/atlas/tags/).

 ### labels

+**WARNING:** This property is deprecated and will be removed by November 2023, use `tags` attribute instead.

 Key-value pairs that categorize the cluster.
 Each key and value has a maximum length of 255 characters.
 You cannot set the key `Infrastructure Tool`, it is used for internal purposes to track aggregate usage.